IFMW01/ECS522U/weatherapp-boilerplate-master/src/README.md

-Before running the application, ensure you have installed node_modules (run 'npm install')
+Before running the application, ensure you have installed node_modules (run 'npm install') in the terminal window

 Next, change directory (cd .\weatherapp-boilerplate-master\)

-Next, run the application by running 'npm run dev'
+Next, run the application by running 'npm run dev' or 'npm start'

 The login details for the app are as follows:
 Username: israel